Thursday, November 26, 2020

 No.” Cyial cut him off again with more emphasis and he frowned when he heard Nayleen laughing again.
 “E-Even if I did, it would leave you utterly exhausted again and might hurt your… ah, miraculous recovery.”
 He grumbled.

 “Ah, I see.
-That’s a shame.”
+That’d be a shame.”
 Varhi said neutrally, resuming to chew and bite at the two pancakes he had left on his plate.

 Cyial glanced at Sairek who was also looking at him.
 A faint smirk was on Sairek’s face.
 He realized he was blushing from Varhi’s ‘suggestion’.